JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 The symmetric encryption uses `aes-256-cbc`.

+*Notice: it is your responsibility to salt your contents to be encrypted.*

 ## Noble ed25519
 All of this is straight forward based on [noble-ed25519](https://github.com/paulmillr/noble-ed25519).
 A very concise and modern package for freely using the ed25519 algorithms.
 Big thanks for that!